ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting-smc.md

 {: troubleshoot}
 {: support}

-You are getting error when trying to join Lone Symphony cluster with SMC.
+You are getting error while trying to join Lone Symphony cluster with SMC.
 {: tsSymptoms}

 ```text